data-creative/data-creative.github.io/_posts/2018-12-16-learning-keras-tensorflow-py.md

 model.summary()
 ```

 In addition to providing model creation abilities, Keras also provides example datasets, like the [MNIST database of hand-written numbers](https://en.wikipedia.org/wiki/MNIST_database), which I used for my first model.
-The goal of this model is to process any image from the dataset and predict which digit (0-9) the image represents.
+The goal of this model was to process any image from the dataset and predict which digit (0-9) the image represents.

 ![some handwritten numbers from the dataset](https://upload.wikimedia.org/wikipedia/commons/2/27/MnistExamples.png)